Skip to content

 Native Codegen Path

-The native path in vex-compiler lowers checked HIR into LLVM IR and from there into object code, linked executables, or JIT-executed code depending on the command path.
+The native path in vex-compiler lowers checked HIR into LLVM IR and from there into object code and linked executables.

 This path is used for ordinary systems programming, CLI tools, servers, runtime code, and general application code.